myelintek/documentation/administration/account.rst

 #) Click on the *DELETE* button.

 .. warning::
-    Deleting a user will also remove its access to all projects.
+    On deleting a user:

+    #) That user's access to all projects will be removed.
+    #) All projects owned by that user will be deleted.

 Integrate LDAP/AD
 -----------------